-Every year when the NMC Horizon Report has come out, I’ve wondered how the predictions compare to previous years.
+Each year, when the NMC Horizon Report has been published, I’ve wondered how the predictions compare to previous years.
 It’s not so much that what the report places “on the horizon” are almost always wrong.
 (Predictions about the future almost always are.)
 It’s that without a nod to the history of these predictions, it’s hard to see the report as much more than an embrace of the narrative that “everything changes; procurement follows accordingly.”

 This project was first conceived to liberate the Horizon Report data from PDFs (the future still seems to involve PDFs, dammit) and make the information machine-readable and visualize-able.

 In December 2017, the New Media Consortium announced it would be suddenly (and immediately) closing its doors.
-It’s not clear if more Horizon Reports are “on the horizon.”
-(I really hope not.)
+Weird.
+No one saw that coming.
+But it seems as though the futurists and marketers will not let the Horizon Report die. (.)
+There will be, it seems, still more Horizon Reports are “on the horizon.”

 - Links to previous years' reports